Update March 2017:(additions/edits ongoing)

 JQ: Jews have disproportionate influence but not to blame for all the world’s evils.
 Just a group that is smart and has good teamwork.
 They follow a pattern common to many other peoples that have been hereditary priests or merchants.

 They make disproportionate positive contributions to sciences and the arts.
 In any high IQ endeavor, they are sure to be over-represented.
 There are many of them among both rebels and the establishment.
-Nevertheless, in light of modern excesses, I can consider it may be necessary to exclude them from the public service and finance.
+Nevertheless, in light of modern excesses, I consider it necessary to exclude them from the public service and finance.

 As a group, they have a disquieting tendency to favor destructive policies in nations where they are minorities yet do a complete 180 turn when it comes to how Israel is run.